 - Recommended dish: The menu and dishes change every week but quality dishes are always guaranteed.

 - Ideal for: Lovers of haute cuisine, couples.

-The location of the Moulin Rouge is perfect to taste all kinds of typical Parisian dishes.
+The location of the Moulin Rouge is perfect to taste all kinds of typical dishes of Paris.
 Behind the red mill is the Montmartre district which is one of the best places to eat, if not the best in the Parisian capital.
 What are the best dishes to try near the Moulin Rouge?
 Well, there are dozens of options.
 But the most outstanding would say they are: The escargots (snails), onion soup, meats with sauces, cheeses and French wines and the traditional crepes and croissants.

 How much budget you need to eat around the Moulin Rouge

 As you can see from the list of restaurants in this post, there is a wide variety of options for all tastes and pockets.
 To eat well and that neither your palate nor your wallet suffers too much, the budget is between 20 and 30 euros.
 In that range we find the best value for money alternatives and that's where most of the restaurants around the Moulin Rouge move.

 The schedules of lunches, dinners and opening hours of restaurants in Paris.

 Keep in mind that if you are going to combine the show at the Moulin Rouge with dinner or lunch at a nearby restaurant you will probably have to do it before entering.
 For meals there is no problem, but the show passes at 21:00 and 23:00 at night so you will have to have dinner before.

 There is no problem for this as restaurants in Paris open their kitchens for dinner around 19:00 and some do not close until midnight.
 Meal times in Paris are between 12:00 and 14:00 and for breakfast you will have no problem as cafes open early and do not close until late afternoon or evening.